blockchain-certificates/cert-verifier-js/README.md

 ```
 - `code`: code of the final step (`final`)
 - `status`: final verification status (`success`, `failure`)
 - `message` string | Object: status message.
-It is internationalized in case of success, in case of failure it returns the error message of the failed step.
+It is internationalized and in case of failure it returns the error message of the failed step.
 When an object, it takes the following shape:
-  - `mocknet` Object: case of a test issuance (`mocknet`, `regtest`)
-  - `blockchain` Object: case of an actual issuance.
-For now `testnet` is also considered an actual issuance, TBC.
   - `label`: Main label of the final step
   - `description`: further details about the issuance
   - `linkText`: translation provided for a link text towards the transaction

 Shape of the returned object can be checked here: https://github.com/blockchain-certificates/cert-verifier-js/blob/master/src/data/i18n.json#L41